 Android Terminal Emulator: Android terminal app which Termux terminal handling is based on.
 Inactive.
 Source.

-For Devs and Contributors
+For Maintainers and Contributors

 The termux-shared library was added in